Eipusino/CalamityMurasama/README.md

 Incomplete Particles: The original version will splash round and long particles from the target when it attacks the target, but this mod will only appear some round particles on the target.

-Murasama made by Calamity Mod, I HAVE NO ownership over it nor its assets nor code.
+Murasama is made by Calamity Mod, I HAVE NO ownership over it nor its assets nor code.
+Calamity Mod Public repo:https://github.com/CalamityTeam/CalamityModPublic